innate2adaptive/CovidsortiumTCRExpanded/README.md

 - [x] **S10** script_4.R Section B

-- [x] **S11** script_6.R - calculates clustering at various threshold and compares expanded vs non-expanded controls

-*This currently uses the controls that are taken from unique CDR3s*
+- [x] **S11** script_6.R - calculates clustering at various threshold and compares expanded vs non-expanded controls. *This currently uses the controls that are taken from unique CDR3s*

 **controls_long.R** generates the controls from unique CDR3s.
-These are the controls used in the current figures - *adapted, needs to be re-run and need to re-run bulk analysis as well as controls were made on the exp_AB_wide1*
+These are the controls used in the current figures - *adapted*

 **contronls_long_1.R** generates the controls slightly differently, by taking unique dcb_id/HCW ID combinations, rather than unique cdr3s.